sleepyheead/Numpy-Tensorflow-ScikitLearn_Exercises/Numpy/axis-concatenate-sum/numpy-c_-funtion.md

 #### `np.c_` is a way of doing array concatenate - its NOT the same as concatenate() function

+### It concats your first array into the last dimension (axis) of your last array in the function.

 ## All you have to do is add along second axis.

 ---